Continuity of Motion

 It is no coincidence that too much has already been said about synchronicity, so I’ll “hop” straight into my narrative.

-The most excellent bunny pictured at right is Sally, as rendered by San Francisco artist and printmaker Beth Van Hoesen.
+The most excellent bunny pictured here is Sally, as rendered by San Francisco artist and printmaker Beth Van Hoesen.
 One day in the late 1980s, while walking west on Sacramento Street, Sally came to mind.
 I was on my way to see my shrink, Tanya, imagining what it would be like in a few minutes when I entered her office.
 On the wall just inside the door to the waiting room would be the handsome print of a rabbit.

 That image always made me smile.
 The outright beauty of the creature, its composure, and, as I imagined, a look in her eye that seemed to say, “I’m going to have to think about that.”